 While National Congress of American Indians is one of the main advocates of issues specific to Indian governance, it has taken strong positions on other key political issues.
 12

-NCAI issued a 2017 resolution in support of the Paris Climate Agreement, has after the Trump administration announced plans to withdraw the U.S. from the accord.
+In 2017, the NCAI issued a resolution stating their support for the Paris Climate Agreement, following the Trump administration‘s announcing plans to withdraw the U.S. from the accord.
 13

 In a 2018 Resolution, NCAI affirmed its position to restrict commercial activity in the Pacific Ocean, especially as it relates to offshore drilling.
 16